sivakumar-j/ci-cd-projects/README.md

 * So, will create repo in my secondary account github.com/sivakumar-j-secondary-ac and document here

 * you can find each project's list below.
 More description ,objective, tools and methods used in every phase are mentioned in the respective n_projectname.md file
+* The tools used section in below list of projects are sorted by first letter of the tool

 # List of projects